Vegan Enchilada Bake

 Fresh chopped cilantro for garnish

-In a small skillet over medium heat, add 2 to 3 tablespoons of canola oil.
+In a small skillet over medium heat, add 2 to 3 tablespoons of olive oil.
 Fry the tortillas, one at a time, just until soft.
 Do not overcook; it should only take about 15 seconds per side.
-Repeat with the rest of the tortillas placing them on a papertowel-lined plate for draining.
+Repeat with the remaining tortillas, placing them on a paper towel-lined plate to drain.

 Preheat the oven to 350 degrees F.

-Spread 1/2 cup of the sauce evenly in the bottom of a 9- by 13-inch baking dish.
+Spread 1/2 cup of the sauce evenly in the bottom of a 9-by-13-inch baking dish.
 One at a time, dip each tortilla into the pan of sauce.
-Set the sauce-soaked tortilla on a plate.
+Set the tortilla, soaked in sauce, on a plate.
 Add 3 to 4 tablespoons of the meat and bean mixture, chilies, green onions, and black olives.
 Top with a generous portion of the grated cheeses.
 Roll the tortilla and place it seam side down in the baking dish.
-Repeat with the rest of the tortillas.
+Repeat with the remaining tortillas.

-Pour the remaining sauce on top of the enchiladas and any leftover bits of chiles, green onions, or olives from the filling.
+Pour the remaining sauce over the enchiladas, and add any leftover bits of chiles, green onions, or olives from the filling.
 Top with the remaining cheeses.

 Cover with foil and bake for about 20 to 25 minutes.
 Add freshly chopped cilantro over the top of the enchiladas and serve.

-*We like CHAO by Field Roast for its melting quality for commercial cheese.
+*We like CHAO by Field Roast for its melting quality.
 However, you can also make your own cheese sauce for this recipe, seasoning it with 1/2 cup of the enchilada sauce in place of the liquid.